ibm-cloud-docs/account/conref.md

 # Content references for account subcollection.
 {: #conref-example}

-The following H2s and H3 sare going to be reused in several different topics that need identical information.
+The following H2s and H3s are going to be reused in several different topics that need identical information.
 {: shortdesc}